Lapin0t/phd-manuscript/main/03_substitution.typ

 well-typed terms are represented and that only variables in scope are used.

-An important specificity of the point of view we will adopt in this chapter, is to be completely silent on the actual construction of the syntax.
+An important specificity of the point of view we will adopt in this chapter is to be completely silent on the actual construction of the syntax.
 Indeed, as our goal is to formalize a (reasonably) language-generic OGS construction, we will only be interested in _specifying_ what operations a syntax should support and leave open the choice for actual _instanciation_.